facebook/react/docs/docs/tutorial.md

     callback(this.data);
   },
   addComment: function(comment) {
+    this.data.push(comment);
-    // if server, make AJAX request to server
+    // if server, make AJAX request to server here
   }
 }
 };